 It is a basis for expanding knowledge regarding risk management and responding to the expectations of managers and other interested parties.

 It supports the evolution and use of new information and communications technology (ICT), and their application in data management and decision-making.

-At GlobalSUITE Solutions we count on GlobalSUITE® software, fully developed by our team, which allows the implementation, management and maintenance of Risk Management System starting with established objectives, likewise, it allows assessment and monitoring of treatment of defined risk.
+In GlobalSuite Solutions we have the GlobalSuite® software,entirely developed by our team, which allows the implementation, management and maintenance of a Risk Management System based on the established objectives, likewise, allows the evaluation and monitoring of the treatment of the defined risk.